Skip to main content

 Frequently Asked Questions

-Species: Unknown is a survival shooter game with horror theme.
+Species: Unknown is a survival shooter game with horror and science fiction themes.
 Common tags for Species: Unknown include first-person, 3D, realistic, indie, aliens and others.

 Species: Unknown is available on PC and Windows.